pandoc-ext/fonts-and-alignment/README.md

 You may preview a specimen PDF document that uses these styles [here](https://github.com/nandac/fonts-and-alignment/blob/main/specimens/specimen.pdf).

 The same classes may be used when generating HTML but you will need to provide a stylesheet to define the required styles.
-To aid in the creation of a stylesheet a [specimen CSS file](https://github.com/nandac/fonts-and-alignment/blob/main/specimens/specimen.css) and a [specimen SASS file](https://github.com/nandac/fonts-and-alignment/blob/main/specimens/specimen.sass) have been provided.
+To aid in the creation of a stylesheet a [specimen CSS file](https://github.com/nandac/fonts-and-alignment/blob/main/specimens/specimen.css).

+If you prefer using [Sass](https://sass-lang.com/) you may download the [specimen Sass file](https://github.com/nandac/fonts-and-alignment/blob/main/specimens/specimen.sass) to generate your CSS.

 You may view the HTML version [here](https://htmlpreview.github.io/?https://github.com/nandac/fonts-and-alignment/blob/main/specimens/specimen.html).